bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 revealing the entire scalar to an attacker.
 The curve is not
 twist-secure: implementations using single coordinate ladders MUST validate points before operating on them.
-In the case of protocols that require contributory behavior when the identity is the output of the DH primitive it MUST be rejected and failure signaled to higher levels.
+In the case of protocols that require contributory behavior, when the identity is the output of the DH primitive it MUST be rejected and failure signaled to higher levels.
+Notoriously [TLS] without [EMS] is such a protocol

 The arithmetic operations and table loads must be done in constant time to prevent timing and cache attacks.
 Side-channel analysis is a